monash-taskable/taskable-frontend/documentation/Theming.md

 The global style files are categorised based on the nature of their code.

-* `StyleDefinitions.scss` defines the constant values for different colour mode and theme modes, as well as other generic style constants such as spacing, typography and screen-sizes.
+* `StaticTokenDefinitions.scss` defines static constant variable tokens, as well as other generic style constants such as spacing, typography and screen-sizes.
+* `DynamicTokenDefinitions.css`
 * `FontDefinitions.scss` is used when local font file is used (See [Fonts](#fonts)).
 * `Utils.scss` defines utility functions that can be used globally.

 Define global constant immutable [scss variables](https://sass-lang.com/documentation/variables/) can be done in `Main.scss` (although it's recommended to have a separate file to do so, while importing that file in `Main.scss`).
 These variables are replaced to it's literal values when building, which means it cannot be updated during runtime.

 Theme related variables needs to be defined in vanilla css variable (`:root{ --var: value; }`).
-Thought it's constant, it has to be changed during runtime (i.e. Theme Switching), thus instead of [scss variables](https://sass-lang.com/documentation/variables/) syntax `$varname`, `v(varname)` function [defined here]("/assets/styles/Utils.scss")., or the builtin `var(--varname)` should be used when referencing these variables.
+Thought it's constant, it has to be changed during runtime (i.e. Theme Switching), thus instead of [scss variables](https://sass-lang.com/documentation/variables/) syntax `$varname`, the builtin `var(--varname)` should be used when referencing these variables.

 ### Colours and Themes